-You should be offered regular reviews of your epilepsy.
-If you are still having seizures, a review should be at least every six months with your specialist but, if your seizures become well controlled, you might have annual reviews with your GP.
+You may be offered regular reviews of your epilepsy.
+If you are still having seizures, a review should be annually with your specialist but, if your seizures become well controlled, you might have annual reviews with your GP.

-Visit epilepsysociety.org.uk/yourappointment-or-review
+Visit epilepsysociety.org.uk/your-appointment -or-review